0exp/cybercore/README.md

 ### TODO:

+- workflow for installatoin of all necessary gems and javascript libs;
+- `CoffeeScript` language ansible roles;
 - migrate to Github Actions CI;
 - `macbook.user` as a customizable runtime setting;
 - clone ohmyzsh and ohmyzsh-related plugins to my repository;
-- clone sublime packages (and use `Package Control: Satisfy Dependencies`)
+- clone sublime packages (and use `Package Control: Satisfy Dependencies`);